rajiverpai/TrashMap/README.md

 TrashMap
 ========

-Trash Map is a project to map garbage in the country
+Trash Map is a project to map garbage in the country This would be a nodeJS Mongodb application